 My Last Life

 French critic and author Roland Barthes's literary work entails a main character – the reader – that is invited by a secondary character – the author – to ensure a future for him.
 The reader thus becomes a living actor for a swan song, the free rewriting of the author’s oeuvre.
-In these works, Vincent Meessen responds to this invitation made by Barthes in "The death of the author".
-He brings us back Barthes as a conceptual character called Herbé (read R.B. in french), which he applies to Barthes’ ideas to illuminate an unknown aspect of his biography.
+In these works, Vincent Meessen responds to this invitation made by Barthes in The death of the author.
+He brings back Barthes as a conceptual character called Herbé (read R.B. in french), which he applies to Barthes’ ideas to illuminate an unknown aspect of his biography.

-As its starting point, the exhibition "My Last life" uses the cover of Paris Match, issue 326, published in 1955, which depicts a colonial cadet performing a military salute.
-Roland Barthes famously wrote about this cover in his "Mythologies" published in the late fifties.
-Vincent Meessen borrows the French thinker’s open ended thread and speculates on the possible reasons that motivated Barthes to choose that particular picture.
+As its starting point, the exhibition My Last life uses the cover of Paris Match, issue 326, published in 1955, which depicts a colonial cadet performing a military salute.
+Roland Barthes famously wrote about this cover in his Mythologies published in the late fifties.
+Vincent Meessen borrows the French thinker’s open-ended thread and speculates on the possible reasons that motivated Barthes to choose that particular picture.
 Meessen uses codes both from realism and narrative storytelling in order to construct a case study on the haunting mythography of colonial modernity.

 Thanks to a poetic and critical rereading of some of Barthes texts, Meessen is also able to emphasise their conceptual and formal scope.
 Mediated by the artworks (video, text, sculpture, photographs, documents) "Herbé" and the visitors are included in this speculative narrative, escaping the restrictions of truth that are imposed by the format of critical discourse.

-table, seat, Barthe audio device, microphone, headphones, mp3 sound file, palm trees, 2011.
+Table, seat, Barthe audio device, microphone, headphones, mp3 sound file, palm trees, 2011

-neon, black paint, 2011.
+Neon, black paint, 2011

 Forgery announces that (All) this should be considered as spoken by a character (from a novel): it is a sculpture that mimics the writings of Roland Barthes in the most accurate way.
-This work makes the visitor immediately think about the relationship of "signifier" to their "referent" and the logic of interpretation that precedes their (re)animation.
+This work immediately makes the visitor think about the relationship of "signifier" to their "referent" and the logic of interpretation that precedes their (re)animation.
 The gesture, which interrupts the quotation, brings to light a certain unreliability, and creates a distance between the original text and the neon lights as a format in contemporary art.

-print on fabric, 2011.
+Print on fabric, 2011

 Cosmographs are "unreadable" text-images used as a tool in order to map out "narrative and critical plots".
-Their evolving shape is generated, put into space and optimally developed by an open source computer program used for genealogy.
+Their evolving shape is generated, put into space and optimally developed by an open source computer programme used for genealogy.
 Each cosmograph spans a network of connections, sometimes disturbing and confusing, between recurring people, characters, works and dates.
 The artworks have also been mapped out on the cosmograph, functioning as a virtual map of the exhibition.

-brass, edition of ten different pieces, 2011.
+Brass, edition of ten different pieces, 2011

-a set of three display units in wood, various documents, palm trees, 2006–2012.
+Set of three display units in wood, various documents, palm trees, 2006–2012

-three books, wood, inkjet prints, 2011.
+Three books, wood, inkjet prints, 2011

-printed matter, 10.000 copies, 2009.
+Printed matter, 10.000 copies, 2009

 Fac Dissimile proposes a massive redistribution of Paris Match number 326, in which the artist rearranged the contents according both to the colonial content and the mythic level of the images.
 This new editing of the magazine works upon the readability of the document of that time and shows the possibility for an updated rereading.
 Co-produced by Espace Khiasma (Les Lilas, F), De Brakke Grond (Amsterdam), Kiasma Museum (Helsinki) and Mannheim Kunsthalle/4.Fotofestival.

-digital print installed with coloured lights, 2011.
+Digital print installed with coloured lights, 2011

 Publication Third Form